 The European Cup/Champions League soccer tournament has been won by Ajax Amsterdam, Juventus, Borussia Dortmund, Real Madrid (3 times), Manchester United (twice), Bayern Munich (who are in this year’s final as well, against London’s Chelsea), AC Milan (twice), Porto, Liverpool, Barcelona (3 times) and Internazionale Milano.

-Bill Clinton was in his first term as President.
+Bill Clinton was in his 1st term as President.
 George W. Bush had just been inaugurated as Governor of Texas.
 George H.W.
 Bush, Ronald Reagan, Jimmy Carter, Gerald Ford and their wives, and Lady Bird Johnson were all still alive.
 (Reagan, Mrs. Johnson, and Mr. and Mrs. Ford have since died.)
 Barack Obama was teaching constitutional law at the University of Chicago, and Mitt Romney had just lost his first race for public office, for the U.S. Senate seat of Ted Kennedy of Massachusetts.

 The Governor of New York was George Pataki.
 The Mayor of New York City was Rudy Giuliani, and the Governor of New Jersey was Christine Todd Whitman.
+Five Justices then on the U.S. Supreme Court are still on it: Antonin Scalia, Anthony Kennedy, Clarence Thomas, Ruth Bader Ginsburg and Stephen Breyer.

 The Internet was still new to most of us.
 Most of us had never heard of Microsoft or Netscape or America Online.
 There was no Facebook, no YouTube, no Twitter, no Instagram and no Pinterest.
 VHS videotapes were still the dominant way of recording and playing back movies and TV shows.
 Mobile phones were still roughly the size of the communicators on Star Trek.